 20,000 Virgin Points would get you 20,000 IHG Rewards points which gets you 4,000 Avios points.
 The rate is effectively 5 : 1 which is pretty terrible.

 There is a second route which is no better:

 Stage 1: Open a Hilton Honors account

-Stage 3: Transfer your Hilton HHonors points to Avios at the rate of 10 to 1
+Stage 3: Transfer your Hilton Honors points to Avios at the rate of 10 to 1

 The net conversion rate is awful, of course.
-20,000 Virgin miles gets you 30,000 Hilton Honors points which gets you 3,000 Avios points.
-The rate is effectively 7 : 1 which is even worse than the IHG route.
+20,000 Virgin Points gets you 30,000 Hilton Honors points which gets you 3,000 Avios points.
+The rate is effectively 7 : 1 which is even worse than the IHG Rewards route.

-You would be far better off using the IHG Rewards Club or Hilton Honors points to book yourself a free hotel room rather than converting them to Avios points.
+You would be far better off using the IHG Rewards or Hilton Honors points to book yourself a free hotel room rather than converting them to Avios.